PayPal Fees for Australia: A Full Guide 2026

 How much are PayPal fees?

-Domestic fees are often low, with many transactions completely fee free to personal customers.
-However, international payments can be more costly: sending money overseas has a charge of 5% + conversion fee of 3% on top of the wholesale rate.
-Fees are even higher if you pay by credit card.
+PayPal fees vary depending on your account type and the specific transaction.
+Domestic fees are often low, with many transactions completely fee free to personal customers when using a PayPal balance or linked bank account.
+However, international payments are more costly: sending money overseas has a 5% transaction fee (capped at 5.99 AUD) plus a 4% currency conversion markup on the exchange rate.
+Fees are even higher if you choose to fund your payment with a credit card.

 How can I avoid PayPal fees?